Vasi012/ELITE-Luxury-Cars/README.md

 1. The *Contact Us* page is offering to the customer an easy access to the phone number of the company, or an email contact if the customer would like to send a request or feedback.

-2. The contact page has the program of the showroom for each day of the week.
+2. The contact page contains information in regards with opening times of the showroom for each day of the week.

 3. Below this general information the customer will find some modalities to visit the showroom by using public transport (Underground / Bus / Airplane) or private transport, also if the customer specify that he require collection and return this can be arranged.

-4. We have a easy access to the exact location by using google maps with a pic on the place where the showroom is located.
+4. We have an easy access to the exact location by using google maps with a pinned location on the place where the showroom is placed.

 ![Screenshot 2022-02-24 204820](https://user-images.githubusercontent.com/96884287/155605163-8e40f7e2-e130-4125-869c-202371b73c3b.png)